 To recover from the illness brought on by her actions, and also for the community to move on, Miriam, not Moses or his wife, had to leave the community.
 This is a lesson in radical inclusivity.

-In a world in which, according to the Pew Research Center, 72% of non-Orthodox marriages are interfaith, we must dispel exclusionary attitudes toward others.
+In a world in which 72% of non-Orthodox marriages are interfaith (according to the Pew Research Center), we must dispel exclusionary attitudes toward others.
 We must not be silent when we hear people in our community espouse ideas and language that make others feel unwelcome.
-When we poison the ground on which we build holy space through word or action, we undermine the very project of creating a sacred community.
+When we poison the ground on which we build holy spaces through word or action, we undermine the very project of creating a sacred community.
 When we passively or actively make people feel different, we thumb our nose at God in whose image we are all made.

 I was lucky that my parents persisted and found a spiritual home that welcomed our interfaith family.
 Yet all too often, those we greet with hostility leave forever.
 Not only does rejection of “the other” violate the sanctity of all human beings, it seriously undermines Jewish continuity.

 Though we have made great strides in accepting interfaith families, there is more work to be done in lowering barriers to those who show up at our doors seeking community.
 Our responsibility is to include, not judge, all who wish to be part of our community and share our sacred values.
 As the saying goes, we must build longer tables, not higher walls.